Structured Spectral Reasoning for Frequency-Adaptive Multimodal Recommendation: Proposed Method

 \subsection{Spectral Band Masking with Consistency Training}

 Multimodal user–item graphs exhibit frequency components with different semantic roles and unequal reliability~\cite{ong2024spectrum,du2023frequency}.
 Low-frequency bands tend to reflect smooth collaborative structure such as long-term preferences or popularity, whereas higher bands capture localized variation that is often modality sensitive.
 In practice, the latter can correlate with interactions yet fluctuate across items, users and contexts due to sampling noise, content artifacts and instance-specific patterns.
 Standard training objectives amplify correlations that are easiest to exploit, which biases the predictor toward narrow spectral slices and encourages shortcut behavior.
 The result is increased sensitivity to small spectral perturbations and weaker generalization under sparsity or cold start.
-A robustness mechanism should therefore regulate sensitivity at the band level during training while leaving the inference pathway unchanged.

 To mitigate this issue, we introduce \emph{Spectral Band Masking} (SBM), a training-time band-level robustness mechanism.
-During training, SBM randomly masks a subset of frequency bands and imposes a prediction-consistency objective between the full-spectrum and masked inputs.
+During training, SBM randomly masks a subset of frequency bands and imposes a representation-consistency objective between the full-spectrum and masked inputs.
 This structured perturbation reduces over-reliance on any single band, encourages the model to distribute evidence across more stable components and improves robustness under distribution shift.
 SBM is lightweight, architecture-agnostic and integrates seamlessly with the spectral pipeline.